davehague/audapolis/doc/feat/00_implementation_overview.md

 This implementation is broken down into three phases:

 1. **Phase 1: Core Whisper Integration** - Replace Vosk with OpenAI Whisper
-2. **Phase 2: Enhanced Diarization** - Replace PyDiar with Pyannote 3.1
+2. **Phase 2: Enhanced Diarization** - Fully replace PyDiar with Pyannote 3.1
 3. **Phase 3: Performance Optimization** - Add GPU acceleration and advanced features

 Each phase is further broken down into small, iterative steps that build on each other.